-Then I reduced the sugar and opted for oat flour instead of all purpose flour (because I’m obviously a little strange and don’t mind a little extra work to make healthier yummy food for my kids!).
+Because I’m obviously a little strange and don’t mind a little extra work to make healthier, yummy food for my kids!

-So, that’s my secret to the best blueberry muffins I’ve ever had!!
+So, that’s my secret to the best blueberry muffins I’ve ever had; cashew butter!!

-And I’m not just saying that because I created it.
-I would honestly eat these over the blueberry muffins I used to get at Dunkin Donuts (before we moved away from Dunkin Donuts, they just don’t have them on the west coast like they did on the east coast).
+And, I’m not just saying that because I created it.
+I would honestly eat these over the blueberry muffins I used to get at Dunkin Donuts (before we moved away from Dunkin Donuts or became vegan).

 Let’s Get Baking